kadamwhite/talks/2016/wp-as-data-csvconf/wp-as-data.md

 ???
 Projects written against this out-of-the-box API are where we have the most opportunity to impact how WordPress users see their content and understand the data they are generating.

+So I turn to you with a question: how can we educate users about the potential they have here?
+Can we?

+---

+### Personal Publishing,
+## Personal API

+???
+The answer may be, we can't.
+But WP is a system first and foremost for personal publishing, and I'm excited about the notion of it becoming a personal API as well.

-There was a lot of FUD about RSS when it was first released: people have access to my content without my permission!
+We may encounter FUD; there were concerns when RSS was first released: people have access to my content without my permission!
 Ah!
-We may go through the same phase with this API, but I turn to the csv,conf community for help understanding how we can communicate the benefits to our users without making them blind to the continued need for them to be diligent about licensing and protecting their content accordingly.
+We don't expose anything through the API that isn't already public, that's a tenant of this project.
+But again I turn to the csv,conf community for help understanding how we can educate WordPress authors about content licensing, about their rights as creators, so that those rights will be protected and respected by the tools we can build for them.

 ---